 Remote work visas are no longer an edge-case product.
 They are now part of how countries position themselves in the global travel and talent market.
 That means travellers have more legal pathways for long stays than they did a few years ago.

 The catch is that better marketing does not always mean a better lived experience.
+That gap is exactly where many nomad mistakes still happen.
+A polished visa pitch can still hide weak housing, awkward tax exposure, or poor daily routine fit.

 Best Countries Offering Remote Work Visas in 2025